Higher Airy structures and topological recursion for singular spectral curves: Introduction

 In fact, one of the initial motivation of our work was to generalise the structure of Safnuk's residue formula \cite{Saf16} to higher $r$, and seek along this line for a definition of topological recursion for curves with many irreducible components.
 Our conclusion is that, although we do not know how to generalise the structure of Safnuk's recursion, there is a simpler and general definition of the recursion, which retrieves open intersection theory when applied to the reducible curve $y(y^2 - 2x) = 0$.

 The $\mc{W}(\mathfrak{gl}_r)$-representations that we consider have an explicit though lengthy expression.
-We extract from them a few concrete calculations: \begin{itemize} \item General formulas for $F_{0,3}$, $F_{1,\frac{1}{2}}$ and $F_{1,1}$, and partial computations for $F_{0,4}$.
-Their symmetry give necessary constraints for $\sigma$ and the dilaton shifts.
-They are weaker than the sufficient conditions under which we have an Airy structure according to \cref{thm:W_gl_Airy_arbitrary_autom}.
-However, we are inclined to think that our result is generically optimal, i.e. that the sufficient conditions in \cref{thm:W_gl_Airy_arbitrary_autom} are also necessary conditions for generic value of the dilaton shift, that could be implied by the symmetry of $F_{0,n}$ for higher $n \geq 5$. \item If $\sigma = (1\cdots r -1)(r)$ or $(1\cdots r)$, we derive in \cref{SecHom} from the $\mathcal{W}$-constraints a homogeneity property, the dilaton equation, and the string equation when it applies. \end{itemize}
+We extract from them a few concrete calculations: \begin{itemize} \item General formulas for $F_{0,3}$, $F_{\frac{1}{2},2}$ and $F_{1,1}$, and partial computations for $F_{0,4}$ in the undeformed case.
+Their symmetry gives necessary constraints for $\sigma$ and the dilaton shifts.
+Remarkably, the symmetry conditions governing $F_{0,3}$ and $F_{0,4}$ exactly match those found in \cref{thm:genus0_soln_admissible_Hik} which are sufficient for all $(F_{0,n})_{n\geq 0}$ to be symmetric.
+Taking the additional symmetry conditions of $F_{\frac{1}{2},2}$ for a generic choice of $F_{\frac{1}{2},1}$ into account we find that these are only slightly weaker than the sufficient conditions under which we have an Airy structure according to \cref{thm:W_gl_Airy_arbitrary_autom}.
+Hence, we are inclined to think that also this result is generically optimal.
+This could be implied by the analysis of the symmetry of $F_{\frac{1}{2},n}$ for higher $n \geq 3$. \item If $\sigma = (1\cdots r -1)(r)$ or $(1\cdots r)$, we derive in \cref{SecHom} from the $\mathcal{W}$-constraints a homogeneity property, the dilaton equation, and the string equation when it applies. \end{itemize}

 While this work was in the final writing stage, we learned that results similar to our \cref{thm:W_gl_Airy_arbitrary_autom} but restricted to the case of cycles of equal lengths (perhaps with a fixed point) are obtained in an independent work of Bouchard and Mastel~\cite{BM20}.
 The question of defining a Chekhov-Eynard-Orantin topological recursion on singular curves mentioned in their work is solved by \cref{SCpart} of our work.